-What if the 50% rule applied to the US Entity List?
+What does it mean when the 50% rule applies to the US Entity List?

 The 50% rule in US sanctions law includes indirect provisions and is the US equivalent of the ban on indirect provisions in EU sanctions regulations.
 Specifically, the 50% rule refers to companies that are not sanctioned themselves but are still subject to bans on indirect provisions if they are owned or controlled to 50% or more by a sanctioned entity.
 One characteristic of the application area of these bans on indirect provisions is that the affected entities themselves are not listed on sanctions lists.